soft-dev0420/react_asp/README.md

 #### Backend Setup(.NET API)
 - Open DexApi in Visual Studio 2022
-- Restore dependencies
+- Restore dependencies:
 dotnet restore

-- Build the project
+- Build the project:
 dotnet build

-- Run the API
+- Run the API:
 dotnet run

 The app expects a backend API running on `http://localhost:5000` with the following endpoints: